linaro-home/RdkPkg/README.md

-# Rdkpkg
+# RdkPkg
 This repository holds reference implementation of UEFI based RDK secure boot loader and DRI for Hikey platform.